 So what is home insurance legal cover and what can it offer you?

 What is home insurance legal expenses cover?

-You’ll generally find if you take out legal expenses cover with your home insurance that it’ll come from a different insurer to the main insurer.
+You generally find if you buy legal expenses cover with your home insurance that it comes from a different company to your main insurer.